dolanpettit/Employee-Tracker/README.md

 ## Installation Instructions

-If SSH keys are installed, you can install the program by cloning it to your local machine by running git clone git@github.com:dolanpettit/Employee-Summary.git.
-Once you have succesfully cloned to your local machine, the "team.html" file should be deleted and the app.js file can be run using "node app".
-Be sure to install all required dependencies for application and testing purposes by running "npm i" in the command line.
+If SSH keys are installed, you can install the program by cloning it to your local machine by running git clone git@github.com:dolanpettit/Employee-Tracker.git.
+Once you have succesfully cloned to your local machine, be sure to install all required dependencies for application by running "npm i" in the command line.
+You will also want to connect your local machine to a mySQL database and input the schema.sql file.
+Without the database connected, this application will not be able to work properly.

 ## Usage Information